Stanhoe Pit

 Basic groceries

-Spar supermarket in Docking, 2 miles west of Stanhoe.
+Spar supermarket in Docking (2 miles W of Stanhoe).
 Turn right as you come into Docking, right again by the church, and watch the one-way system.
+10 pm closing.
+Car park behind the store.

 Larger supermarkets